Vualto/vuplay-jwplayer/README.md

 The browser must support [encrypted media extensions](https://www.w3.org/TR/2016/CR-encrypted-media-20160705/).
 Currently this includes the latest versions of Chrome, Firefox, Internet Explorer 11 and Edge.
-#### TODO: See if there is a breakdown of this in the JW docs - https://jwplayer.atlassian.net/browse/CP-27
 For a complete breakdown of supported media extensions please contact <support@jwplayer.com>

 ## Useful links